Q – For whom is the Creative Musicians Retreat (CMR) designed?

 Q – Who is the Composer-in-Residence?
 Who is the Ensemble-in-Residence?

-In 2017, our Composer-in-Residence is Annie Gosfield.
+In 2018, our Composer-in-Residence will be Christopher Theofanidis.
 The Ensemble-in-Residence is the Mivos Quartet.
-Pianist Steven Beck will join Mivos for the week.
+Pianist Steven Beck and percussionist Matthew Gold will also be in residence.

 Q – Can I write a piece for the Ensemble-in-Residence to be performed on a Composers Forum?

 Yes.
-The Retreat will include three Composers Forums of works by the participants.
-All participants will have the opportunity to have a composition/improvisation/work-in-progress presented on a Composers Forum.
+The Retreat will include three Composers Forums of works by composers at the retreat.
+All participants will have the opportunity to have a composition/work-in-progress presented on a Composers Forum.

 Q – Are Composers Forums recorded?

 Yes.
-All composers will receive a recording of his/her piece.
+Each composer will receive an audio recording of his/her piece.

 Q – Will the ensemble play an older work of mine on the Composers Forums?